(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Even healthy snacks throughout the day raises insulin, which leads to weight gain.

-Consuming liquids throughout the day like water, tea, and even home-made squeezed juice won't hinder your weight loss at all (in chapter 4 we'll discuss some drink recipes).
+Consuming liquids throughout the day like mineral rich water, tea, and even home-made squeezed juice (which does contain soluble fiber) won't hinder your weight loss at all (in chapter 4 we'll discuss some drink recipes).
+(If you're the type that can't digest fruit well, then herbal teas should be your go-to.)

 On the other hand, it is best to consume solid food within a 6-8 hour "feeding window."
 This allows your body 16-18 hours to digest your food.

-Ideally we will avoid eating after sunset or at least 4 hours before sleeping so our digestion doesn't disrupt our sleep.
+Ideally, we will avoid eating after sunset or at least 4 hours before sleeping so our digestion doesn't disrupt our sleep.
+Meaning that if we go to bed at 11pm, then we should stop eating at 7pm.

-This is fine, as long as you have planned your lunch so you don't force yourself to grab whatever happens to be available at the time.
+This is fine, as long as you have planned your lunch so you don't force yourself to grab whatever happens to be available when it comes time to eat.

 It's ideal to have one or two meals a day because it allows for more time to digest.
 Here is an example timeline of when it's best to eat.